Qrucial/Grants-Program/applications/QRUCIAL_DAO.md

 ### Overview

-Qrucial-DAO is a system for trustless audits, and certification using non-transferable NFTs,exogenous tooling and decentralized Consensus.
+QRUCIAL DAO is a system for trustless audits, and certification using non-transferable NFTs, exogenous tooling and decentralized Consensus.

 To us, it is ironic that web3 and trustless systems are trusting web2 auditors and legacy security companies to protect them from threat actors.
-This is the reason we want to build a system in which the community and the projects can trust that a security assessment has in fact has been done in a professional manner.
+This is the reason we want to build a system in which the community and the projects can trust that a security assessment has in fact been done in a professionally.
-To often, security audits of web3 projects are performed in a way that relies on intransparency and blind trust in a company logo instead of a proof of computation as well as a proof that the auditor is knowledgeble of the task at hand.
-It seems that many auditing companys are not in security but the pdf business.
+To often, security audits of web3 projects are performed in a way that relies on intransparency and blind trust in a company logo instead of a proof of computation as well as a proof that the auditor is knowledgeable of the task at hand.
+It seems that many auditing companies are not in security but the PDF business.
 We want to change this.

 ### Project Details

 We expect the teams to already have a solid idea about your project's expected final state.
 Therefore, we ask the teams to submit (where relevant):

 - QDAO is a multichain solution which brings security services and tools to the blockchain.
 Such services include automated smart contract audits and tools like symbolic analyzers.
 We are the first connecting defensive as well as offensive security tool execution to the blockchain.
 A Web3 Security Toolkit is to be built, and the tools inside will be executable on QDAO nodes.
 In the beginning, we will be focusing on auditing tools.
-The tooling itself is bundled in a container and is being developed and maintained and voted on by qrucial and the DAO though the nominated proof of stake governance system.
+The tooling itself is bundled in a container and is being developed and maintained and voted on by QRUCIAL and the DAO though the nominated proof of stake governance system.
 The distribution of the containers is done through decentralized means.
 Runtime upgrades are used to update the toolbox on each node.
 - Research and meeting notes to be added and their results
 - An overview of the technology stack to be used